Skip to main content

 Organizational Forms

-The Law on Associations and Foundations (Law No. 1 of 2001) provides for the formation of associations, including national associations and organizations.
-Article 2 of the Law defines associations are defined as “any popular group established in accordance with this law by natural persons the least number of which is 21 persons at the time of application for the establishment thereof and 41 persons at the constituent meeting, the primary purpose of which is the realization of a common benefit for a specific social group, or to undertake activities or functions that are of a public benefit, and which does not seek from its activities to generate a financial profit for its members, and the membership of which shall be open in accordance with the conditions spelled out in the organizational procedures.”
+The Law on Associations and Foundations (Law No. 1 of 2001) governs their establishment and operation.
+Under Article 2, an association is defined as: “any popular group established in accordance with this law by natural persons the least number of which is 21 persons at the time of application for the establishment thereof and 41 persons at the constituent meeting, the primary purpose of which is the realization of a common benefit for a specific social group, or to undertake activities or functions that are of a public benefit, and which does not seek from its activities to generate a financial profit for its members, and the membership of which shall be open in accordance with the conditions spelled out in the organizational procedures.”

 Public Benefit Status

-Law 1 of 2001 provides that associations may be established for either a mutual (group) benefit or public benefit purpose, while foundations must have a public benefit purpose.
-Under Law 1 of 2001, all associations and foundations receive certain tax exemptions, including exemption from customs fees on imports necessary for their work and on gifts and grants from overseas (subject to approval by the Minister of Finance).
-With regard to public benefit status, Article 18 of Law 1 requires that the government provide financial and material support to associations that serve a public benefit.
-The law does not, however, define “public benefit” or provide for a process for CSOs that serve a public benefit to formally obtain a public benefit, tax-exempt status.
+Under the law, all associations and foundations are entitled to certain tax exemptions.
+These include exemptions from customs fees on imports necessary for their work, as well as on gifts and grants from overseas, subject to approval by the Minister of Finance.
+Article 18 of the law obliges the government to provide financial and material support to associations serving a public benefit.
+However, the law neither defines what constitutes “public benefit” nor establishes a process for CSOs to obtain public benefit or tax-exempt status.

 Public Participation